Rodifu/dashboard_SQL_bigquery_mode/README.md

 # Dashboard with Bigquery and Mode
-Here I created a Dashboard in Mode using Bigquery as database.
-I'll explain more about each analysis.
+I created a Dashboard in Mode using SQL as language and BigQuery as database.
+I'll explain more about each analysis here.

 # Starbucks SQL Analytics (Mode / BigQuery)